srcodes12/connectivecpp.github.io/README.md

-## Welcome to ConnectiveCPP!
+## Welcome to Connective C++!

-We are dedicated to connecting the world through a high level C++17 API and related utilities.
+We are dedicated to connecting the world through a high level, modern C++ networking API and related utilities.

 ### About